How the Body Makes and Maintains NAD+

 Your body acts like an efficient factory to keep the coenzyme NAD+ active throughout your life.
 Here’s how it works and how you can help the body make more NAD+.

 NAD+ has earned its reputation by playing a role in the body’s central cellular functions.
-For example, NAD+ is essential in the production of cellular energy, and also works throughout the body to support mitochondrial function and cellular respiration.
+For example, NAD+ is essential in the production of cellular energy and also works throughout the body to support mitochondrial function.
 Your body already makes and maintains NAD+ in various ways, specifically by converting food in your diet to NAD+.

 It’s important to understand that you can increase your levels in other ways, too.
 Here’s what you need to know about how the body makes and maintains NAD+.

 The Link Between NAD+ Precursors and the Diet

 When you’re driving a car, you’re probably not thinking about how it was made.
-But imagine the steps at play in an automotive factory: At the start, it’s simply a handful of separate parts — metal, head lights, radiators, and more — that, when put together with leather and stitching, becomes a fully functioning car.
+But imagine the steps at play in an automotive factory: At the start, it’s simply a handful of separate parts — metal, headlights, radiators, and more — that, when put together with leather and stitching, become a fully functioning car.
 Each part goes through a series of steps that transform it until ultimately, the car is in its final state: gassed up, shined, and ready to hit the road.

 The body’s function in making and maintaining NAD+ is a similar process.
-Your cells take certain raw materials—in this case a specific set of molecules that are NAD+ precursors—which go through a series of chemical transformations that turn them into NAD+ the body can put to work.
+Your cells take certain raw materials—in this case, a specific set of molecules that are NAD+ precursors—which go through a series of chemical transformations that turn them into NAD+ the body can put to work.
 Just as there are multiple ways to manufacture a vehicle that can hit the road, there are many ways NAD+ can be manufactured, too.

 NAD+ precursors are the raw materials from which your body makes NAD+.
 Each NAD+ precursor follows a pathway made up of steps that chemically convert the precursors to NAD+.
-Some pathways are more efficient than others, some provide more NAD+, some provide less, but all of them lead to the same thing: NAD+.
+Some pathways are more efficient than others, some provide more NAD+, and some provide less, but all of them lead to the same thing: NAD+.

 It’s not entirely known why NAD+ declines, but what’s suspected is that NAD+-consuming enzymes, which provide various benefits to the body’s biological function, essentially “use up” NAD+.

-The three predominant NAD+ precursors are:
+The five predominant NAD+ precursors are:

-Nicotinic acid, also called niacin, or NA for short
+• Nicotinic acid, also called niacin, or NA for short

-Nicotinamide, or Nam for short
+• Nicotinamide, or Nam for short

-Nicotinamide riboside, or NR for short
+• Nicotinamide riboside, or NR for short

 NA, Nam, and NR are each a variation of vitamin B3.
 Vitamins are organic compounds that the body needs to function and can access through whole foods, fortified processed foods, or supplementation.
 For example, vitamin B — of which there are eight types — is a vitamin we get from our diets in foods like beef, milk, eggs, yeast, lentils, spinach, and salmon.

-Look at the label of any regular baking flour and you'll likely find niacin, or NA, listed as an ingredient.
+Look at the label of any regular baking flour, and you'll likely find niacin, or NA, listed as an ingredient.
 The U.S. government and international governments mandate that enriched flours include NA.
 This dates back to the early 1900s, when a fatal disease called pellagra was plaguing the American south.
 It was eventually mitigated by doctors who identified poor diets, specifically lacking vitamin B3s, were to blame.

-While the three predominant vitamin B3 precursors to NAD+ each provide their own benefits and all eventually get made into NAD+, one is thought to be highly efficient: NR.
+While the three vitamin B3 precursors to NAD+ each provide their own benefits and all eventually get made into NAD+, one is thought to be highly efficient: NR.

 A 2016 study tested all three of these precursors in mice, concluding that NR was the most efficient of the three precursors.
 Additional research is needed to confirm a similar effect in humans.
 The efficacy of each precursor can be attributed to the pathway each takes to get to NAD+.
-NR simply has the most direct route to NAD+, where Nam and NA take less productive pathways to become NAD+.
+NR simply has the most direct route to NAD+, whereas Nam and NA take less productive pathways to become NAD+.

 If these pathways were the conveyor belts inside an automotive factory, each one producing the same car but with different steps, then NR’s pathway would be the conveyor belt that uses the least amount of machinery and electricity to get the most amount of cars.

 Tryptophan is another NAD+ precursor, but it’s the least efficient one, having to go through the most complex pathway before transforming into NAD+.
 Tryptophan is an amino acid that might sound familiar because it’s in turkey and is often mistakenly touted for making people tired after Thanksgiving dinner.
-It’s also the only primary NAD+ precursor that’s not in the Vitamin B3 family.

 NAD+ Pathways in the Body

-The De Novo Pathway works with the NAD+ precursor tryptophan, converting it into another molecule called quinolinic acid that eventually merges with one of the other NAD+ pathways, the Preiss-Handler pathway.
-The Preiss-Handler pathway, named for the scientists Jack Preiss and Philip Handler who discovered it in 1958, converts the NAD+ precursor NA into NAD+, but it also consolidates the tryptophan-turned-quinolinic acid to create NAD+ as well.
+The "de novo pathway" works with the NAD+ precursor tryptophan, converting it into another molecule called quinolinic acid that eventually merges with one of the other NAD+ pathways, the "Preiss-Handler pathway".
+The Preiss-Handler pathway, named after scientists Jack Preiss and Philip Handler who discovered it in 1958, converts NA into NAD+, but it also consolidates the tryptophan-turned-quinolinic acid to create NAD+ as well.

-The Salvage Pathway also has a recycling element.
+The salvage pathway also has a recycling element.
 NAD+-dependent enzymes, like sirtuins, use NAD+ by breaking off what they need of NAD+ and sending the rest — Nam — through the pathway to be recycled back into NAD+.

 If this part of the pathway were one of the conveyor belts in the automotive factory, it’d be like taking a car apart and breaking down the parts to make something else, then reusing the leftover parts to make another car.